avikhagol/avica/README.md

 # vasco
 VASCO: VLBI and SMILE source based CASA Optimizations

-This is a helper tool for CASA based optimizations to use rPICARD and CASA for VLBI in general for the SMILE sources.
+This is a helper tool for CASA based optimizations to use rPICARD and CASA for VLBI in general and in particular for the SMILE sources.

 # Example